UPPMAX/programming_formalisms/docs/literature/README.md

 ## Summary of `[Kroll et al., 2013]`

-This paper is a literature review, tailored to best practices in Follow-the-sun software development.
+This open-access paper is a literature review, tailored to best practices in Follow-the-sun software development.
 Below is a table that shows how many papers (`n`) recommend a specific practice.